 Understanding Washington’s New Breast Density Notification Law with TRA Medical Imaging

 Some people who have mammograms this year may begin receiving additional information in their mammography screening result letters.
-In accordance with new Washington State law, which went into effect January 2019, people throughout Washington, will start receiving additional information about breast density when they receive their results.
-Not everyone will receive the new information, only those that have dense breasts.
-Dr. Grand Tibbetts, medical director for TRA Medical Imaging in Olympia wants you to be aware of what this new law means for you.
+In accordance with new Washington State law, which went into effect January 2019, some patients throughout Washington will receive additional information addressing all of those determined to have greater than average breast density.
+Drs.
+Grant Tibbetts (Medical Director for TRA Medical Imaging in Olympia) and Yuyao Zhang (TRA’s newest breast imaging subspecialist), want you to be aware of what this new law means for you.

 Breast Density: What is it and why does it matter?

-Breasts are mainly composed of two types of tissue: fatty tissue and fibroglandular tissue, which produces milk.
+Breasts are mainly composed of fatty tissue and fibroglandular tissue, the latter having the potential to produce milk.
 Breast density is simply a comparison of how much fibroglandular tissue a person has compared to their fatty tissue.
-The ratio of the two tissue types can vary greatly between people.
+The ratio of the two tissue types varies greatly between people.
 A person with a greater amount of fibroglandular tissue is considered to have dense breasts.
-Additionally, breast density seems to decrease with weight gain and age.
-Breast density can be identified in routine mammogram screenings.
+Additionally, breast density usually decreases with increased weight and age.
+Breast density is identified in routine mammogram screenings.
+The new law simply asks providers to let patients know directly if they have above average density.

 An Important Note of Clarification About the New Breast Density Law